jeremehancock/Bludit-Pi/README.md

 5. Run `bash build.sh`

 ## Usage
-1. Make sure the configuration process is completed and your virtual machine is ready
+1. Make sure the configuration process is completed
-2. Point your web browser to http://raspberrypi.local to view your Bludit site
+2. Point your web browser to http://raspberrypi.local (or whatever your Pi's hostname is set to) to view your Bludit site
 3. Follow the steps to complete the Bludit installation

 > #### `Note: All code is provided as-is without any warranty.
 Use at your own risk.`